 So far, the PDNPA has not taken the view that recreational vehicle use of green lanes in the national park is intrinsically inappropriate.
 Its approach is to try to balance the needs of different user groups.
 Rather than seeking to ban motor vehicles on green lanes on environmental grounds by judicious use of its TRO powers (see above,) it is trying to manage shared use of green lanes between off-road vehicles and other users.
 It then looks to the highway authorities to repair the ensuing damage caused by 4x4s and trail bikes.

-The PDNPA is certainly concerned about the problem and it has identified 23 routes in Derbyshire which it believes are not sustainable without repair.
-It is working with Derbyshire County Council on management plans for the eight of these routes which need the most urgent attention.
-But all this is taking years – years in which more and more damage is being done.
-The Peak District Green Lanes Alliance wants to see the PDNPA put in place plans to protect these routes from further damage once they are repaired.
-And it wants to see plans for permanent TROs on every environmentally vulnerable route in the national park.
+The PDNPA is certainly concerned about the problem and it has identified 23 routes in Derbyshireand some routes in Staffordshire which it believes are not sustainable without repair, on which there are serious problems for non-vehicle users or where use by motor vehicles is damaging the natural beauty or amenity of the area.
+It has management plans for the routes which need the most urgent attention and it has started to use Traffic Regulation Orders to ban motor vehicles where there are legal grounds for doing so.
+The Peak District Green Lanes Alliance wants to see the PDNPA put in place plans to protect all vulnerable routes in the National Park including permanent TROs on every environmentally vulnerable route.

 This is the legal requirement placed on National Park Authorities by the Environment Act 1995 to give priority to conservation over recreation should it prove impossible to manage a conflict between the two.

 White roads are a feature of Ordnance Survey maps but their presence on a map say nothing about which public rights of way may exist on them, if any.